-We talk more about the emotional impact of recurrent miscarriage on page 9.
+We talk more about the emotional impact of recurrent miscarriage on our website (see page 13)

-1 In this leaflet we generally use 'you' to address the person who has had the physical losses.
-We hope it will also be helpful for partners and others affected.
+&lt;sup>1In this leaflet we generally use 'you' to address the person who has had the physical losses.
+We hope it will also be helpful for partners and others affected

-2 In some countries it means two or more miscarriages.
+&lt;sup>2 In some countries it means two or more miscarriages.